 Fenwatch

-Perched on rare dry ground, Fenwatch is the de facto capital of the Vanguard.
-Founded by displaced mortals who stumbled through veiled rifts and chose to stay, its windmills and cooking smoke now serve as beacons to lost travellers.
-The village hosts trade, training grounds, and rites of passage for new recruits.
-No sigils are housed here, but songs of all five echo from its communal hall during rituals.
+Perched on rare stretches of dry ground, Fenwatch serves as the de facto heart of the Vanguard.
+Founded by displaced mortals who stumbled through veiled crossings and survived, its windmills and cooking smoke act as beacons for the lost.
+Fenwatch hosts trade, training grounds, and rites of passage for new recruits.
+No sigils are housed here, but songs honouring all five are sung in its communal hall during ritual gatherings.

 Mistbrook

-Built near the convergence of three safe paths through the swamp, Mistbrook is a vital crossroads settlement.
-Its greatest treasure is the Archive—a vast, damp vault of scrolls and recovered lore guarded by quiet scholars and librarians versed in sigil theory.
-Pilgrims often pass through Mistbrook to seek knowledge or protection.
+Built near the convergence of three relatively safe paths through the swamp, Mistbrook is a vital crossroads.
+Its greatest treasure is the Archive, a damp but carefully preserved vault of scrolls, maps, and recovered lore.
+Quiet scholars and librarians trained in sigil theory guard its knowledge.
+Pilgrims pass through Mistbrook seeking protection, answers, or both.

 Wyrd Hollow